 Five additional courses (at least 15 credits), to be chosen in consultation with a faculty advisor.
+At least two of the five additional courses must be at the 300-level or higher.

-Three of these courses must be from the approved list of classes that count for the Medicine and Health minor.
-One of these courses must be a History distribution course that is not on the approved list.
-The fifth course can be either from the approved list or another general history course (a minimum of four and maximum of five additional courses from the Medicine and Health list).
+- Three of these courses must be from the approved list of courses that count for the Medicine and Health minor. - One of these courses must be a History distribution course that is not on the approved list. - The fifth course can be either from the approved list or another general history course (a minimum of four and maximum of five additional courses from the Medicine and Health list).